bhillmann/mice5992-2017/README.md

 This should print out some details about your QIIME configuration and should not return any errors.
 If so, you are now ready to use MSI and QIIME.

+### Install Filezilla to transfer files to/from MSI
+Download and install Filezilla from here: https://filezilla-project.org/download.php?type=client

+Instructions for connecting to MSI can be found here (Step 4): http://gabedev.com/3004/software_guide/

+Thanks to Gabe Al-Ghalith for these instructions!

+### Get a VPN working
+MSI won't let you connect directly unless you are on campus.
+To access your files from home, you will need to set up a VPN (Virtual Private Network).

+Windows users see step 7 in Gabe's instructions here: http://gabedev.com/3004/software_guide/

+Mac users try the "Native Client for MAC using IPSec" instructions here: https://it.umn.edu/downloads-guides-install-ipsec-native

+If those don't work, see more options here: https://it.umn.edu/downloads-guides